Why study this course?

 - you have an awareness of multiculturalism and other contexts unique to urban schools

 - you're aware you may be invited to interview based on information given in your application

 Some offers may recommend further school experience if required.

 International students and English language requirements

-Due to statutory requirements, we are not able to offer sponsorship under the Tier 4 visa route for this course.
+Due to statutory requirements, we are not able to offer sponsorship under the Student visa route for this course.
 We will be happy to consider those falling into this category for an alternative suitable course on request.
-If you’re an EU national or an overseas national who already holds an alternative visa in a suitable category or have been granted permission to remain in the UK indefinitely, you may be considered for admission, but please note that an additional international enhanced police check will be required.
+If you’re an overseas national who already holds an alternative visa in a suitable category or have been granted permission to remain in the UK indefinitely, you may be considered for admission, but please note that an additional international enhanced police check will be required.

 If you need (or wish) to improve your English before starting your degree, the University offers a Pre-sessional Academic English course to help you build your confidence and reach the level of English you require.

 - Professionalism and Inclusive Practice (core, 30 credits)

 - School Experience to Progress Point 2 (core, 15 credits)

 - School Experience to Progress Point 5 (core, 45 credits)